manyducksco/borf/packages/client/README.md

 #### Using JSX

-Woof supports JSX, so if you want to write your components as HTML to begin with you totally can.
+Woof supports JSX, so if you want to write your views as HTML to begin with you totally can.
 However, it's important to understand how `h` works because that's ultimately what the JSX compiles down to.
 JSX is simply an alternate syntax for `h`.

 > Note that Woof uses a `class` attribute like HTML rather than `className` like React.